 Insufficient Production of Documents

-The following descriptions highlight a variety of matters for which Vestige has been retained that involve alleged insufficient production of documents.
+The following descriptions highlight a variety of matters for which Vestige has been retained that involve alleged insufficient document production.
 Each of these cases are real matters that we have worked, but for privacy and confidentiality purposes the relevant information has been sanitized.
 These cases are not the entire population of cases matching such criteria, but instead represent a wide sample of the cases we have worked in this specific area.
 Should you need additional information, please contact us.

 Individual v Mid-size Company | Wrongful Termination